plokhotnyuk/jsoniter-scala/README.md

 - Configurable indenting of output
 - Case classes should be defined as a top-level class or directly inside of another class or object
 - Enums, `BigInt`, `BigDecimal`, `Option`, Scala collections & arrays as class fields are supported
-- Types that supported as map keys: primitives, enums, `String`, `BigInt`, `BigDecimal` and value classes for them
+- Types that supported as map keys: primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal` and value classes for them
 - Fields with default values that defined in a constructor are optional, other fields are required (no special annotation required)
 - Fields with default values, empty options & empty collections/arrays are not serialized to provide sparse output
 - Fields can be annotated as transient or just not defined in constructor to avoid parsing and serializing at all